ncsa/ncsa_system_documentation/docs/source/common/allocations/index.rst

 .. rubric:: Footnotes

 .. [#f1]
-   Campus - affilates of the University of Illinois Urbana-Champaign.
+   - Campus - affilates of the University of Illinois Urbana-Champaign.

-   UI System - affiliates of the University of Illinois System.
+   - UI System - affiliates of the University of Illinois System.

-   National - academic researchers outside of the University of Illinois System.
+   - National - academic researchers outside of the University of Illinois System.

-   Industry - non-academic applications.
+   - Industry - non-academic applications.

-   If you are interested in a resource but are outside of the target user group(s), :ref:`submit a support request <help>` to discuss your options.
+   If you are interested in a resource but are outside of the target user group(s), :ref:`submit a support request <general-support>` to discuss your options.

 |